Cribl Search 4.17.0

 Dashboard Improvements

-Dashboard Groups for Better Organization
+Dashboard Groups for Better Panel Organization

-Dashboard Groups let you organize related panels into named, collapsible sections for easier navigation.
+Dashboard groups let you organize related panels into named, collapsible sections for easier navigation.

 Scheduled Searches Disabled on Cloned Dashboards